Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Introduction

 \section{Introduction}

 No-go theorems play an important role in quantum information science \cite{Nielsen-Chuang}.
 They are crucial both in nonclassical applications of quantum states and operations as resources, and towards a better understanding of quantum concepts.
-A good example is the no-cloning theorem \cite{wz}, which states that nonorthogonal quantum states cannot be cloned perfectly, and can be seen as an underlying feature of the security of quantum cryptography \cite{Gisin-rmp-crypto}.
-Other examples include the no-broadcasting theorem \cite{broadcasting, superbroadcasting}, the no-deleting theorem \cite{pb}, the no-information splitting theorem \cite{ref-no-split}, etc.\\
+A good example is the no-cloning theorem \cite{wz, dieks, yuen}, which states that nonorthogonal quantum states cannot be cloned perfectly, and can be seen as an underlying feature of the security of quantum cryptography \cite{Gisin-rmp-crypto}.
+Other examples of no-go theorems like no-deleting, no-broadcasting, no-splitting, no-hiding, etc. can be found in Refs. \cite{broadcasting, superbroadcasting, pb, ref-no-split, no-partial-erasure, no-hiding}.\\

 Recently, there have been some exciting developments in quantum information theory in the presence of closed timelike curves (CTCs).
-It is known that the general theory of relativity does allow the existence of a CTC, a world line which connects back on itself \cite{stockum, godel, deser, ori, mor,fro,kim,got,haw, politzer} (see \cite{CTC-nei} however).
+It is known that the general theory of relativity does allow the existence of a CTC, a world line which connects back on itself \cite{stockum, godel, deser, ori, mor,fro,kim,got,haw, politzer} (see \cite{mor, haw} however).
 An important question is whether one can formulate a consistent theory of quantum mechanics in the presence of CTCs.
-Such a formalism was developed by Deutsch who proposed a model of quantum theory in the presence of CTCs \cite{deu} (cf. \cite{pctc}).\\
+Such a formalism was developed by Deutsch who proposed a model of quantum theory in the presence of CTCs \cite{deu} (cf. \cite{pctc1, pctc2, pctc3, pctc4, pctc5, pctc6, pctc7}).\\

 Investigations have been made to see how the presence of closed timelike curves can affect the computational power and other abilities to perform information processing tasks of a system \cite{bru,bac,aar}.
 From the perspective of quantum computation, it has, e.g., been shown that access to a CTC would allow factorization of composite numbers efficiently with the help of a classical computer \cite{bru}, a CTC-assisted quantum computer would be able to solve NP-complete problems \cite{bac}, both classical and quantum computers under CTC belong to the same complexity class \cite{aar}, etc. On the other hand, Brun {\em et al.} \cite{bru1} have shown that if one has access to CTCs, then one can perfectly distinguish nonorthogonal quantum states, having possible implications for the security of quantum cryptography \cite{Gisin-rmp-crypto}.
 In the presence of CTCs, information flow of quantum states \cite{ralph}, purifications of mixed states \cite{akp}, and nonlocal boxes \cite{indra} have also been addressed.
 Bennett {\it et al.} \cite{ben1} have argued that the implications obtained by assuming the existence of CTCs need to be revisited when we assume that the input state in any protocol is a mixture of the possible inputs.\\